-Little Explorers offers children ages 3-5 years old an exciting, hands-on learning experience.
+Little Explorers offers children ages 3-5 years old and their caregivers an exciting, hands-on learning experience.
 Classes will explore Awesome Artists, Magnificent Musicians and Science Secrets.

 Classes meet on Fridays from 10:00 a.m. - 11:00 a.m.